pallets-eco/flask-sqlalchemy/docs/index.rst

 API
 ---

-This part of the documentation documents each and every public class or function from Flask-SQLAlchemy.
+This part of the documentation documents all the public classes and functions in Flask-SQLAlchemy.

 Configuration
 `````````````